John-ThomasDaigle/NanoSpectAI/Assets/Installation.md

 ~/audio-transcription-using-openai-whisper/
 ```

+> [!NOTE]
+> If the you want the the application to run on login then you need to put the <a href="../NanoSpectAI/NanoSpectCamera.py">NanoSpectCamera.py</a> and <a href="../NanoSpectAI/NanoSpectMobile.py">NanoSpectMobile.py</a> scripts into the HOME directory(at least we had to).

 <br>

 Step 5: Download mobile app (NanoSpectAIMobile) on your Android device and connect the device to the Jetson via Bluetooth